ramrom/rams_dot_files/cheatsheets/docker_kubernetes_cheatsheet.md

 - created around 2012, used [LXC](https://en.wikipedia.org/wiki/LXC) and runtime at first, then libcontainer(written in golang) later
 - good article on UID/GID user mapping
     - https://www.fullstaq.com/knowledge-hub/blogs/docker-and-the-host-filesystem-owner-matching-problem
+    - major point: the `UID` and `GUID` values in container will be identical to host for mapped drives
+        - e.g. `UID` 1000 in container, owns file that's mapped to host, `UID` of file on host is also 1000
 ### USAGE
 - `docker ps` - list running containers
 - `docker ps -a` - list containers in all states